u1tbmo/uplb-cmsc12/python/week7/README.md

 ### Why are we not assigning the return value of the functions?

-One thing you may notice is that the three lists are passed to every function.
+One thing you may notice is that the three lists are passed to `enter_text` and `encrypt`.
 Yet, we do not assign the return value of each function.

-Notice how every the return value of `enter_text` and `encrypt` are not assigned to anything.
+Notice how every return value of `enter_text` and `encrypt` are not assigned to anything.
 We just call the functions.

 ```python
     if choice == 1: